 Renewable energy and battery storage are assuming a larger and larger place in both the current building market and goals for the sustainability of buildings in the future.
 Likewise, resiliency is becoming an increasingly important consideration in how buildings are constructed.
 The IECC has an important role to play in these topics.

 The following proposals augment the code to ensure that buildings are ready for a future of greater resiliency and renewables.
 They update existing requirements and definitions to align them with current market and policy trends and introduce new requirements to ensure that buildings built today can adapt to resiliency and zero energy goals in the future.
 Official public comments which suggest changes to the proposal are also included below.

 CE31-19 Part 1: Renewable Energy Definition (1).
+Approved as Submitted by Code Development Committee.
 This proposal updates the definitions related to renewable energy and renewable energy systems to provide greater clarity and to align them with current understanding of the shape and character of renewable energy sources in the market.
 Proponent for this proposal is Jim Edelson, representing New Buildings Institute.

 CE21-19: Renewable Energy Definition (2).
+As Modified by Public Comment 1.
 This proposal updates the definitions of biomass-related renewable energy for greater clarity and specificity in order to ensure that biomass-based sources of energy can reasonably be considered renewable energy.
 Proponent for this proposal is Jim Edelson, representing New Buildings Institute.

 CE262-19: Storage Ready.
+Approved as Submitted by Code Development Committee.
 Appendix CA provides a mechanism for jurisdictions to require buildings to be built with the infrastructure required for on-site renewable energy systems and a future of zero net energy.
 This proposal modifies Appendix CA provisions to ensure that there is design and space consideration for a standard sized battery rack, and for the connections to the electrical panels.
 Proponent for this proposal is Jim Edelson, representing New Buildings Institute.